apache/pekko-platform-guide/CONTRIBUTING.md

 # Antora-based Pekko Documentation

-This folder contains the sources for parts of the [Akka Platform Guide web site](https://developer.lightbend.com/docs/akka-platform-guide).
+This folder contains the sources for parts of future Pekko Platform Guide web site.
+The equivalent [Akka Platform Guide web site](https://developer.lightbend.com/docs/akka-guide/) should be a useful guide until we are complete.

 This folder is structured as follows:
 - The root directory contains the `Makefile` for the documentation generation process.